griquelme/tidyms/docs/quickstart.rst

 directory are used.

 :func:`tidyms.detect_features` can be customized and extended in several ways.
-A detailed guide explaining how feature detection is done and customization can be found :doc:`here<peak-picking>`
+A detailed guide explaining how feature detection and customization are done can be found :doc:`here<peak-picking>`